dmarket/dmarket-smartcontract/README.md

 ## DMarket token

-Cryptocurrency for trading all and any virtual in-game items any platform globally.
+Cryptocurrency for trading any virtual in-game items on any platform globally.

 ## Requirements